thermeon/project-guidelines/README.sample.md

 ## Versioning

-We can maybe use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for versioning.
+Version tags prefix with v, e.g. v0.0.1.
 For the versions available, see the [link to tags on this repository](/tags).

 ## Configuration